 Performance returns may not be representative of the returns from an individual client portfolio.
-Exact performance will depend upon the weightings of the individual funds held in the portfolios.
-Performance is sourced to FE Analytics, taken on a total return, (income reinvested) UK sterling basis, using the class A shares of the underlying funds for the period up to 01.04.2016.
-After this date, lower fee share classes have typically been used and will vary depending on the fund.
+Exact performance will depend upon the weightings of the individual funds held in the portfolio and any fees agreed by the investor with their adviser.
+Performance is sourced to FE Analytics, taken on a total return, (income reinvested) UK sterling basis, using the class A shares of the underlying funds for the period up to 01.07.2016.
+After this date, lower fee share classes have been used which will vary depending on the fund.